 Merhaba, fellow explorers!
 Are you planning to visit the beautiful metropolitan city of Izmir located on Turkey’s stunning Aegean coast?
-If so, this is your guide to the top things to do in Izmir for first-time travellers.
-As a bonus, we’ve also added must-do day trips from Izmir further below!
+If so, this is your guide to the top things to do in Izmir for first-time travelers.
+As a bonus, we’ve also added must-do day trips from Izmir!

 Why Visit Izmir, Turkey?